stinkysloth/buildscharacter/src/site/notes/Personal/Homelab/TrueNas Scale Pool Migration.md

 *Step 3*.
 Scrub primary pool.
 *Step 4*.
 Shut off all apps that are running.
 *Step 5*.
 Create a backup of server configuration.
-Step 6.
+*Step 6*.
 Create a snapshot of the primary pool.
 Ensure 'recursive' is selected.
 *Step 7*.
 Execute a replication task from primary pool to temp pool.
 *Step 8*.
 Detach both pools from TrueNas.
 DO NOT CHOOSE TO DESTROY THE POOLS.
 *Step 9*.
 Via SSH, import and rename both pools.
 This will pull the pools back in with swapped names.